Running Jobs on Cirrus

 the top of your job submission script using lines that start with the

-directive #SBATCH
+directive #SBATCH.

 Note

-directives can also be specified as
+Options provided using #SBATCH directives can also be specified as

-command line options to srun
+command line options to sbatch.

 If you do not specify any options, then the default for each option will be applied.
 As a minimum, all job submissions must specify the budget that they wish to charge the job too, the partition they wish to use and the QoS they want to use with the options: